 This initiative of the Human Rights Council can contribute to end the impunity of TNCs for the human rights violations committed, in particular in the Global South, and therefore improve in the long term and at the global level the protection and respect for human rights.

-After having contributed to the opening of intergovernmental negotiations, the CETIM is now working together with the Global Campaign so that social movements, organizations, trade unions and representatives of victims and affected communities in the Global South, will be able to participate in the intergovernmental working group and make their voices and proposals heard.
+After having contributed to the opening of intergovernmental negotiations, the CETIM is now working together with the Global Campaign so that social movements, organizations, trade unions and representatives of affected communities in the Global South, are be able to participate in the intergovernmental working group and make their voices and proposals heard.

 The 1st session of the working group was held in July 2015.
 Click here to read the summary.
 And to read the proposals submitted by the Global Campaign to the working group, it is here.

 The 2nd session of the working group was held in October 2016.
 Read the summary here.
 Demonstrations were organized outside the Palais des Nations.
 Find a short article here.
 And discover the new proposals submitted by the Campaign here.

 The 3rd session took place in October 2017.
 You can read the summary of this session here.
 During this session, the Global Campaign presented its own draft treaty to influence the negotiations in the Working Group.
 A mine of information, reflection and proposals, this document can be used by activists as well as public and elected authorities who fight against the impunity of TNCs.

 The 4th session took place in October 2018.
 You can read a summary here.
 The Presidency of the Working group presented a first draft Convention.
 The Global Campaign submitted comments and concrete proposals to this first draft.

 The 5th session was held in October 2019.
 You can read a summary of the session here.
 After last year’s first draft Convention, the Chair of the Working Group presented a revised draft Convention.
 The Global Campaign submitted concrete comments and proposals to this second draft.